Stow Brow / The Drowned Lover / The Drowned Sailor

 The above mentioned The Drowned Sailor from Frank Kidson's Traditional Tunes (Oxford, 1891) is very similar to the Watersons' Stow Brow.
 Rachael McShane sang a somewhat different The Drowned Sailor in 2009 on her CD No Man's Fool.

-Peta Webb and Ken Hall sang Scarborough Fair Town in 2000 on their Fellside album As Close As Can Be.
+Peta Webb sang Scarborough Fair Town in 2000 on her and Ken Hall's their Fellside album As Close As Can Be.
+She noted:

 Jackie Oates sang Scarborough's Fair Town in 2011 on her CD Saturnine.

 Andy Turner got In Scarborough Fair Town from Sam Larner and sang it as the August 5, 2012 entry of his project A Folk Song a Week.